zntfdr/talks/2020 SPM All the things!/spm_all_the_things.md

 ---

+# <br>
+# <br>

+# [fit] fivestars.blog ⭐️

+# [fit] WWDCNotes.com 📝

+# [fit] Bangkok Metro 🚇

+^I'm the writer behind five stars blog, where I share about SwiftUI and other things ^I'm also behind wwdc notes, a community driven collection of wwdc notes from all years. ^Lastly I'm also a indie developer building the metro app for the city where I live in, Bangkok. ^The workshop is about navigation but it lasts two hours, so if you have any question about any of these, I'll be happy to answer

+---

 # [fit] What's a Swift Package?

 - Reusable component
 - Swift, Objective-C, Objective-C++, C, or C++
-- Can bundle source files, binaries, assets
+- Can bundle code, binaries, assets, ...

 ^in short it's the new way to build frameworks
 ^SPM has been out since 2015, last year iOS app support has been added

 ---

-# [fit] Why should we use Swift Packages?
+# [fit] Why should we use one?

 - modularization
 - single-responsibility